-We intend to make investments which are consistent with our qualification as a REIT, unless our Board of Directors determines that it is no longer in our best interests to so qualify as a REIT.
-Our Board of Directors may make such a determination because of changing circumstances or changes in the REIT requirements.
-We have authority to issue shares of our capital stock or other securities in exchange for property.
-We also have authority to repurchase or otherwise reacquire our shares or any other securities.
-On April 2, 2015, our Board of Directors authorized us to repurchase up to \$2.0 billion of our common stock over a twenty-four month period as market conditions warrant, or the Repurchase Program.
-Under the Repurchase Program, we may repurchase the shares in the open market or in privately negotiated transactions.
-We may also issue shares of our common stock, or pay cash at our option, to holders of units in future periods upon exercise of such holders' rights under the partnership agreement of the Operating Partnership.
-Our policy prohibits us from making any loans to our directors or executive officers for any purpose.
+We intend to make investments which are consistent with Simon's qualification as a REIT, unless Simon's Board of Directors determines that it is no longer in Simon's best interests to so qualify as a REIT.
+Simon's Board of Directors may make such a determination because of changing circumstances or changes in the REIT requirements.
+We have authority to issue units or other securities in exchange for property.
+We also have authority to repurchase or otherwise reacquire our units or any other securities.
+On April 2, 2015, Simon's Board of Directors authorized Simon to repurchase up to \$2.0 billion of its common stock over a twenty-four month period as market conditions warrant, or the Repurchase Program.
+Under the Repurchase Program, Simon may repurchase the shares in the open market or in privately negotiated transactions and we would repurchase a like number of units from Simon.
+Simon may also issue shares of its common stock, or pay cash at its option, to holders of units in future periods upon exercise of such holders' rights under our partnership agreement.
+Our policy prohibits us from making any loans to the directors or executive officers of Simon for any purpose.
 We may make loans to the joint ventures in which we participate.
 Additionally, we may make or buy interests in loans secured by real estate properties owned by others or make investments in companies that own real estate assets.